hilbix/vm/README.md

 * Auxiliary (Aux) files which are created and not managed with GIT.

-* Helpers which you won't call yourself, starting with `.vm.`.
+* Helpers which you will not call yourself, starting with `.vm.`.
 The configuration `.vm.conf` is a helper, too, which you can edit using vi or text editors.

 * Scripts, which will run without arguments.